TheAio/CC-AIOS-LTE/README.md

-# AIOSNG
+# AIOSLTE
-CC-AIOS23 or ComputerCraft Aios Os 2023 is a desktop enviorment for the computercraft mod
+CC-AIOSLTE or ComputerCraft Aios Os Long Term Evolution is a desktop enviorment for the computercraft mod